Weird Years: Season 1

+20 - Home on the Driving Range - After repairing the sprinkler system at the Grande Country Club, Donko is rewarded with a free day pass for him and his family.

 21 - The Big Thaw - Zozo's husband Igor Dorkovitch returns.

 22 - Donko Stormy Night - Scary movies, ghosts in the basement, and annoying old friends make for an interview night in the Dorkovitch home.

-23 - Best Before - Beverly Tweed comes on to Danilo, but he tries to focus her attention on her husband.
+23 - Best Before - Beverly Tweed comes on to Donko, but he tries to focus her attention on her husband.

 24 - The Sausaginator - Magda and Donko invent a unique sausage making machine.

 25 - Dirty Laundry - Zozo points out that it is the time of the shooting stars.

 26 - Plumber on the Roof - Donko is discouraged after losing the Plumber of the Year Award for a fifth year.

 Production

-Weird Years is the first animated series by Lenz Entertainment, coproduced by animation studio Mercury Filmworks in association with YTV, which ordered 26 episodes of the half-hour series.
+Weird Years is the first animated TV series by Lenz Entertainment, co-produced by animation studio Mercury Filmworks in association with YTV, which ordered 26 episodes of the half-hour series.
 Corus Entertainment's Peter Moss served as creative producer with story editor Larry Mirkin and directors Clint Eland and Jerry Popowich.
 The series was created by comedy improvisers and puppeteers Jason Hopley and Jamie Shannon.

 Release

-The series premiered on YTV on 6 November 2006.
+The series premiered on YTV on November 6, 2006.